AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 Tamata-no-Orochi's arrival took the Myōjin by surprise, giving her the perfect chance to strike.
 Her first act was to destroy Niji-no-Ukihashi, separating the Myōjin from their followers below.
 As rainbow shards fell from the sky, she declared herself the one true lord of all of Sumiriku, with no equal remaining to threaten her rule.
 To ensure that not even the Kami could stop her she had shrines across the land destroyed, replaced by ones that enshrined a fragment of herself, dedicated to worship of the one true Myōjin.
 To sate her cruel desires, some people we even forced to be sacrifices, the dragon feasting on the suffering she caused.
 From a perch she made in the crater of Kamuy-Kemnu she watched the suns rise over all that was hers.

+For nearly two centuries the people of Sumiriku lived in the shadow of the Tyrant Dragon-Kami.
+Some attempted to plot, to seek some way end the reign of terror, though their effort was to little avail.
+Most people instead accepted their plight, attempting to get by and avoid her wrath.
+This lasted until Yūkan-sama,

 \column

 ::::::::::::::::::::::::

-&nbsp;For nearly two centuries the people of Sumiriku lived in the shadow of the Tyrant Dragon-Kami.
-Some attempted to plot, to seek some way end the reign of terror, though their effort was to little avail.
-Most people instead accepted their plight, attempting to get by and avoid her wrath.
-This lasted until Yūkan-sama, at the time just a mortal Rōnin (浪人, 'Drifter'), climbed to the peak of Kamuy-Kemnu alone and challenged the great tyrant; his partner, Kushinada, was soon to be a sacrifice.
+at the time just a mortal Rōnin (浪人, 'Drifter'), climbed to the peak of Kamuy-Kemnu alone and challenged the great tyrant; his partner, Kushinada, was soon to be a sacrifice.
 Noticing his incredible bravery, as well as the near insurmountable challenge ahead of him, Ō-Seiza-Nezumi appeared before Yūkan-sama, balancing on the blunt edge of his blade.
 They blessed this blade with their starlight touch, transforming it into the third Starlight Regalia, Kūshokiri (空所切, 'Void Cutter').
 After a hard-fought battle, with the combination of his incredible skill and newly-acquired weapon, Yūkan-sama was able to defeat Tamata-no-Orochi.
 Her many heads were severed and what remained of her was sealed away within the earth, marking the end of her terrible rule, and of the Kaika Jidai.

+After his great act, Yūkan-sama continued to live out his days, spending time with his wife and working as a noble Rōnin.
+It was noted that he rarely acknowledging how his bravery had saved the world.
+When he passed, he ascended to godhood, his deeds venerated enough to place him among the Myōjin.

 ::